What is a Breach of Contract?

 Those who suffer a breach of contract can seek damages as compensation for their loss.
 There are several categories of damages:

-• Nominal damages, which amount to a small sum for when one party breaches a contract but the other party did not sustain a monetary loss.
+- Nominal damages, amount to a small sum when one party breaches a contract but the other party does not sustain a monetary loss.
 Specifically, the non-breaching party may receive nominal damages if she or he cannot prove a financial loss.

-Another type of compensatory damages is consequential damages, which are indirect damages.
+Another type of compensatory damages is consequential damages, which are indirect.
 Touching back on the Loose Leaves example above, the consequential damages for Jackie not receiving her delivery on time could be that she did not make enough profit to cover the monthly rent for her storefront.
-Under such conditions, she may want to seek consequential damages for a months’ worth of rent.
+Under such conditions, she may want to seek consequential damages for a month’s worth of rent.

 Are There Ways To Prevent a Breach of Contract?